-Hendry County School District Discretionary Surtax Performance Audit
+Marion County School District Discretionary Sales Surtax Performance Audit

-Contract Number OP2111
+Contract Number OP2303

-This contract is between the Florida Legislature (Legislature) on behalf of the Office of Program Policy Analysis and Government Accountability (OPPAGA) and <Company Name>, a <state registered> <business type: corporation, partnership, llc, etc.> registered to do business in Florida, with a principal address of <address of contractor> (Contractor).
+This Contract is between the Florida Legislature (Legislature) on behalf of the Office of Program Policy Analysis and Government Accountability (OPPAGA) and <Company Name>, a <state registered> <business type: corporation, partnership, LLC, etc.> registered to do business in Florida, with a principal address of <address of contractor> (Contractor) (collectively, the "Parties").
 An OPPAGA designee shall act as the Legislature's Contract Manager (LCM).

-The purpose of this contract is to acquire the services of an independent consulting firm to fulfill the requirements of s.
+The purpose of this Contract is to acquire the services of an independent consulting firm to fulfill the requirements of s.
 212.055(11), Florida Statutes.
-The Legislature requires a Contractor to conduct a performance audit of Hendry County School District more fully described in Schedule A.
+The Legislature requires a Contractor to conduct a performance audit of the programs associated with the Marion County School District discretionary sales surtax referendum more fully described in the attached Scope of Work, Schedule A, and Deliverables, Schedule B.